BlackBridges/BlackBridges/README.md

 Yes, I fear that I am a scary pro >_<!!!!
 So block me if you need <33

 Disclaimer : I do not encourage proshipping or think it should be normalized to be honest, it is an unhealthy coping mechanism and I am aware of that.
-Even thought it's unhealthy is still helps me.
+Even thought it's unhealthy it still helps me.
 I am trying to heal and the constant threats are not helping.

 ![a](https://i.pinimg.com/474x/10/df/d5/10dfd5aa7c5c49ba949c033ec0b75b08.jpg)